Building and running the example

 If you want to create your own project or makefile to build a C++ program that calls Gurobi, the details will depend on your platform and development environment, but we'd like to point out a few common pitfalls:

 - Be sure to choose the Gurobi C++ library that is compatible with your Visual Studio version and your choice of runtime library (Gurobi supports runtime library options /MD, /MDd, /MT, and /MTd).
 To give an example, use file gurobi_c++md2015.lib when you choose runtime library option /MD in Visual Studio 2015.
-Similarly, use file gurobi_c++mtd2017.lib when you choose runtime library option /MTd in Visual Studio 2017.
+Similarly, use file gurobi_c++mtd2017.lib when you choose runtime library option /MTd in Visual Studio 2017 and gurobi_c++mtd2019.lib when you choose runtime library option /MTd in Visual Studio 2019.

 - A C++ program that uses Gurobi must link in both the Gurobi C++ library gurobi_c++mt2015.lib and the Gurobi C library gurobi91.lib.